The Living Barracks: FAQs

 Has anyone presented these plans to the public and if so, how?

-We have had community open days one on 14 August 2021 and another on 15 October 2022.
-The most recent consultation included a site walk and presentation for local residents and other interested parties at the Barracks with 3 different time slots on the 15th October 2022.
-There have also been numerous reports of these plans in the local papers.
-More consultations are planned for 2024.
+We have had community open days since 2021, including a site walk and presentation for local residents and other interested parties at the Barracks with 3 different time slots on the 15th October 2022.
+The latest community event was a heritage open day in 2024, where visitors could explore and immerse themselves in the rich heritage of the area.
+More consultations are planned for the future.

 How can I make my views known/have a say on the proposals?